-Based on pilot experimentations (e.g. Cooperative Interuniversity European course in1998-2000, teacher training experiences in Helsinki University, experimentations in the Helsinki University of Technology) we are planning with several European universities a new project named CETE (Cyberlearning in European teacher education).
+Based on pilot experimentations (e.g. Cooperative Interuniversity European course in1998-2000, teacher training experiences in Helsinki University, experimentations in the Helsinki University of Technology) we are planning with several European universities a comprehensive research project about cyberlearning.
 The project has two general aims:

-1. Study and compare cyberlearning conditions, processes, and the results of evaluation studies across European teachers training institutes.
-(COMPARE THE EXISTING SITUATION)

-2. Encourage the implementation of information and communication technologies in everyday teacher education in a meaningful and creative way.
+- 1. Study and compare cyberlearning conditions, processes, and the results of evaluation studies across European teacher training institutes.
+(COMPARE THE EXISTING SITUATION) - 2.
+Encourage the implementation of information and communication technologies in everyday teacher education in a meaningful and creative way.
 (INNOVATION AND DEVELOPMENT)

-Important target groups are both teachers organizing training as well as learners under training.
-The teacher training programmes are in different levels of teacher training (preschool, primary, secondary, adult, open education, in-service training) are under focus.
-In this way we can get a vide variety of experiences about conditions, processes, and contents in cyberlearning.
-The flexible setting gives room for pedagogical and theoretical experimenting.
+Important target groups are both teachers organizing training and learners under training.
+The teacher training programmes are at different levels of teacher training (preschool, primary, secondary, adult, open education, in-service training) In this way we can get a wide variety of experiences about conditions, processes, and contents in cyberlearning.
+The flexible setting gives room for pedagogical and theoretical experimentation.